War of the Third Coalition

 Britain had already been at war with France following the breakdown of the Peace of Amiens and remained the only country still at war with France after the Treaty of Pressburg.
-From 1803 to 1805, Britain stood under constant threat of a French invasion.
-The Royal Navy, however, secured mastery of the seas and decisively destroyed a Franco-Spanish fleet at the Battle of Trafalgar in October 1805.
+From 1803 to 1805, Britain was under constant threat of a French invasion.
+The Royal Navy, however, assured its naval dominance at the Battle of Trafalgar in October 1805.